-- In the pan, add chopped onion, tomato, green chili, ginger and garlic, cashews and sauté for 2-3 minutes.
+- In the pan, add chopped onion, tomato, ginger and garlic, cashews and sauté for 2-3 minutes.

 - Add tomato puree, spices and yogurt, and sauté for a minute.
 Add water and place the chicken in the sauce.
 When the sauce comes to a boil, reduce heat to medium, cover the pot and simmer for 15 minutes, or until the chicken is cooked through.
 Stir a few times to prevent the sauce from sticking to the bottom.
 If it looks dry, add a little water and continue cooking.